The Atheist Bible, CC-BY Fabian M. Suchanek

 2. Jesus is the son of God.

-This belief system can, and is often, extended by more tenets depending on the interpretation of the followers.
-For example, liberal Christian churches allow gay people to marry, while conservative churches do not .
-Thus, a conservative flavor of Christianity may contain the following beliefs:
+This belief system can be, and often is, extended by more tenets depending on the interpretation of the followers.
+For example, liberal Christian churches allow gay people to marry, while conservative churches do not.
+Thus, a conservative interpretation of Christianity may contain the following beliefs:

 1. There is only one God.